ivy-net/Ivynet/README.md

 * The [avss](./avss) folder contain attemps to deploy AVS locally.
 * In the [devops](./devops) there are various 'devopsy' tools and informations.

+## Fluentd Logging

+Ivynet uses fluentd for docker container logging.
+When starting an AVS, Ivynet will make a copy of the docker-compose.yml file and enable the fluentd logger for that service (Your original docker-compose file will not be altered.)
+Fluentd accepts logging connections over port 24224, and will log to the ~/.ivynet/fluentd/log directory.
+Additionally, logs will be relayed to the Ivynet backend over port 50051.